BitcoinDesign/Guide/guide/case-studies/blixt-wallet.md

 ## Here’s what we learned about educating users

 - Providing users with educational screenstates is a good idea.
 It’s always nice to keep the text as short as possible and the explanation easy.
 Through the usability testing, we learned that we could further simplify the text in this educational part.
-- We also learned that when providing educational screenstates we should allow users the option of going back, so that they can read the text from the previous screen.
+- We also learned that when providing educational screen states, we should allow users the option of going back, so that they can read the text from the previous screen.

 {% include picture.html
    image = "/assets/images/guide/case-studies/blixt-wallet/blixt-usability-test-2.png"